jphhoeks/jboss-seam/README.md

 Seam 2.3 targets Java EE 7 capabilities such as JSF2 and JPA2 on the JBoss Enterprise Application Platform 6 (JBoss AS 7) Seam 2.3 also supports RichFaces 4.5

 Seam 2 is a powerful open source development platform for building rich Internet applications in Java.
 Seam integrates technologies such as Asynchronous JavaScript and XML (AJAX), JavaServer Faces (JSF), Java Persistence (JPA), Enterprise Java Beans (EJB 3.1) and Business Process Management (BPM) into a unified full-stack solution, complete with sophisticated tooling.

 Seam has been designed from the ground up to eliminate complexity at both architecture and API levels.
-It enables developers to assemble complex web applications using simple annotated Java classes, a rich set of UI components, and very little XML.
+It enables developers to assemble complex web applications using simple annotated Java classes, a rich set of UI components, a nd very little XML.
 Seam's unique support for conversations and declarative state management can introduce a more sophisticated user experience while at the same time eliminating common bugs found in traditional web applications.

 ## Get Up And Running Quick